-Ultimately, this l is a budget app that you can use if you want a more holistic view of your money.
+Ultimately, this is a budget app that you can use if you want a more holistic view of your money.
 It also has a bit of a learning curve for novices.

 If you’re struggling and living paycheck-to-paycheck, you may want to consider other YNAB competitors.
-But, if that doesn’t describe you, then Personal Capital is one of the best personal finance tools to use.
+But, if that doesn’t describe you, then Empower is one of the best personal finance tools to use.

 How Much Does Personal Capital Cost?

 Empower is a free budgeting app.
 There is no cost to use the service.

 They do offer a paid service that provides wealth management assistance from trained professionals.